zzzprojects/docs/html-agility-pack.net/pages/documentations/selectors/select-single-node.md

 ### Examples

-The following example selects the first node matching the XPath expression using SelectNodes method.
+The following example selects the first node matching the XPath expression using the SelectSingleNode method.

 ```csharp